alchemy-fr/Phraseanet-Docs/en/User/Guide/Thesaurus.rst

 .. topic:: The essential

     Thesaurus is a documentary language management tool.
 In Phraseanet, its implementation is optional.
-It is used with the Phrasea engine and is not compatible with the Sphinx search engine.
+It can be used with the Phrasea engine only (not compatible with the Sphinx search engine).

     In Production, the thesaurus serves :